Drums in communication: Cambarysu

-Drum languages

-In Africa, New Guinea and the tropical America, people have used drum telegraphy to communicate with each other from far away for centuries.
-When European expeditions came into the jungles to explore the local forest, they were surprised to find that the message of their coming and their intention was carried through the woods a step in advance of their arrival.
-African drummers can transmit a message at the speed of 100 miles per hour.
+In Africa, New Guinea and tropical areas of America, people have used drum telegraphy for centuries to communicate over long distances.
+When European expeditions came into the jungles to explore, they were surprised to find that people already knew they were coming and what their intentions were.
+By repeating a message in turn from one nearby location to another, African drummers can transmit that message a total distance of 100 miles in about an hour.

 Among the famous communication drums are the drums of West Africa (see talking drum).
-From regions known today as Nigeria and Ghana they spread across West Africa and to America and the Caribbean during the slave trade.
+From regions known today as Nigeria and Ghana they spread across West Africa, and to the America and the Caribbean during the slave trade.
 There they were banned because they were being used by the slaves to communicate over long distances in a code unknown to their enslavers.

-Talking drums were also used in East Africa and are described by Andreus Bauer in the 'Street of Caravans' while acting as security guard in the Wissmann Truppe for the caravan of Charles Stokes.
+Talking drums were also used in East Africa and are described by Andreus Bauer in the 'Street of Caravans', about his time as a security guard in the Wissmann Truppe for the caravan of Charles Stokes.

-The traditional drumming found in Africa is actually of three different types.
-Firstly, a rhythm can represent an idea (or signal); secondly it can repeat the accentual profile of a spoken utterance; or thirdly it can simply be subject to musical laws.
+What is transmitted

-Drum communication methods are not languages in their own right; they are based on spoken languages.
-The sounds produced are conventionalized or idiomatic signals based on speech patterns.
-The messages are normally very stereotyped and context-dependent.
-They lack the ability to form new combinations and expressions.
+Drum communication methods are not languages in their own right, though they can be based on spoken languages.
+In such cases, the sounds produced are conventionalized or idiomatic signals based on speech patterns.
+The drummed messages are normally very stereotyped and context-dependent; speakers of true languages have the ability to form new combinations and expressions that will immediately be understood by the listener, but that is not the case in drum communication.

-In Central and East Africa, drum patterns represent the stresses, syllable lengths and tone of the particular African language.
+In Central and East Africa, drum patterns represent the stresses, syllable lengths and tone of the particular language.
 In tone languages, where syllables are associated with a certain tone, some words are distinguished only by their suprasegmental profile.
 Therefore, syllable drum languages can often transfer a message using the tonal phonemes alone.

-In certain languages, the pitch of each syllable is uniquely determined in relation to each adjacent syllable.
-In these cases, messages can be transmitted as rapid beats at the same speed as speech as the rhythm and melody both match the equivalent spoken utterance.
+In certain languages, the pitch of each syllable is uniquely determined in relation to adjacent syllables.
+In these cases, messages can be transmitted as rapid beats at the same speed as speech, as the rhythm and melody both match the equivalent spoken utterance.

 Misinterpretations can occur due to the highly ambiguous nature of the communication.
-This is reduced by context effects and the use of stock phrases.
+The ambiguity is reduced by context effects and the use of stock phrases.
 For example, in Jabo, most stems are monosyllabic.
-By using a proverb or honorary title to create expanded versions of an animal, person's name or object, the corresponding single beat can be replaced with a rhythmic and melodic motif representing the subject.
-In practice not all listeners understand all of the stock phrases; the drum language is understood only to the level of their immediate concern.
+By using a proverb or honorary title to create an expanded version of the name of a person, animal, or object, the indistinguishable single beat of an ordinary name can be replaced with a particular rhythmic and melodic motif for each subject.
+In practice not all listeners understand all of the stock phrases; the drum language is understood only to the level of each person's immediate concern.